RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/factory__defs_8hpp.md

             std::string purpose;
             int myRealRank; // the actual MPI rank of the process, use for process dependent setup etc. getRank() is for printing only.

-            double purpose_offset;
+            /// Variable to store some offset to be removed when printing out the return value of the function. double purpose_offset;

-            bool use_alternate_min_LogL;
+            /// Variable to store state of affairs regarding use of alternate min_LogL bool use_alternate_min_LogL;

-            bool _scanner_can_quit;
+            /// Variable to specify whether the scanner plugin should control the shutdown process bool _scanner_can_quit;

             virtual void deleter(Function_Base <ret (args...)> *in) const